top of page

 1. Grind almond meal, sugar and flour with ½ cup milk to a smooth paste.

-2. Combine all the ingredients in a saucepan and bring to a boil.
+2. Mix the paste with 3 ½ cups milk, saffron and cardamom in a saucepan and bring to a boil.
 Reduce heat and simmer for 8-10 minutes stirring frequently.

 Serve hot or chilled